MicrosoftLearning/mslearn-aspnet-api/index.md

 layout: home
 ---

-# Implement HTTP operations in a Blazor web app

-This page lists exercises associated with Microsoft skilling content on [Microsoft Learn](https://learn.microsoft.com)

 The following exercises are designed to provide you with a hands-on learning experience implementing HTTP operations, and rendering the results, in an ASP.NET Core Blazor web app.
 Learn how to gather needed information from a documented API, implement HTTP clients, and perform data operation through an API.

 ## Exercises